elwinvdhazel/The-Wireframe-Kit/README.md

 ![Stretch wireframe kit](./banner.png)
-# :fire: Stretch wireframe kit :fire:
+# :fire: Stretch Wireframe kit :fire:
 *The only lightweight toolkit you need to create topnotch wireframes for your awesome app en web projects*

 ## 🛠 Resources